GenomicsEducation/learnQTL/README.md

 ## Uso
 Esta aplicación tiene propósitos docentes.

+## Licencia
 Shiny© es una marca registrada de [RStudio, PBC](https://www.rstudio.com/products/shinyapps/).

+This app is distributed under GPL-3 (GNU GENERAL PUBLIC LICENSE version 3).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 (GPL-3) as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details (https://www.gnu.org/licenses/gpl.txt).